Maximinodotpy/articles/036 - Suggestive Input/_blog/article.md

 ## Functions

-This is not all, as you saw before there are some function that havent been explained, but they have been used so lets go over them here.
+This is not all.
+As you saw before, some functions have yet to be explained, but they have been used, so let's go over them here.

-### Accepting the current Suggestion
+### Accepting the current suggestion

-This function is called as soon as the user hits `Ctrl + Enter`.
+This function is called when the user hits `Ctrl + Enter`.
 It will replace the current word with the current suggestion.
 The `setRangeText` method of a text input element comes in handy here.

 ```ts
 function accept_current_suggestion() {